That “Loaded” Questionnaire

-Hugo McCord gave the following answer to the question:
+Dr. McCord gave the following expanded answer [which doubtless was not appreciated] to the question.

-Once more, one cannot but wonder what prompted this question, the obvious design of which was to cast doubt on an ex nihilo emphasis in Hebrews 11:3.
-The following comment from Leon Morris may shed some light on the matter: “The suggestion that there is here [Hebrews 11:3—WJ] a reference to the formless void of Genesis 1:2 out of which the present creation was evolved has little to support it” (1960, p.
+But once more, one cannot but wonder what prompted this question, the obvious design of which was to cast doubt on an ex nihilo emphasis in Hebrews 11:3.
+The following comment from Leon Morris may shed some light on the matter: “The suggestion that there is here [Heb.
+11:3] a reference to the formless void of Genesis 1 :2 out of which the present creation was evolved has little to support it” (The Epistle to the Hebrews, Eerdmans, 1960, p.
 172).
-Surely Sears and England were not suggesting this—were they?
+Surely Sears and England were not suggesting this, were they??
 But the questionnaire continues:

-No conservative scholar contends that there is a grammatical rule that dictates a specific length of time in yom.
-Why address arguments that have not been made, unless one wants to prejudice the issue.
+No conservative scholar contends that there is some grammatical rule which would dictate a specific length of time in yom.
+Why address questions to arguments that have not been made, unless one wants to prejudice the issue.
 Dr. McCord exploded the question when he responded:

 Nothing in the word yom specifies its length.
 However, an exegesis (including grammar, syntax, and context) of yom in its eleven occurrences in Genesis one shows the word has two meanings:

-I am fairly familiar with the literature on the subject, yet I cannot recall ever reading an argument for twenty-four-hour creation days based upon article usage.
+This writer is fairly familiar with the literature on the subject, yet he cannot recall ever reading an argument for twenty-four creation days based upon article usage.

-The point that creationists have made on this matter is not one of grammar; it is one of consistent usage, and that does relate to exegesis.
-Dr. McCord correctly replied: “The length of yom is not determined by the accompaniment of a number, either cardinal or ordinal.
+The point that creationists have made on this matter is not one of grammar; it is, however, one of consistent usage, and that does relate to exegesis.
+Dr. McCord correctly replies: “The length of yom is not determined by the accompaniment of a number, either cardinal or ordinal.
 However, in over 100 citations (as, cardinals, Gen. 1:5; 7:4; ordinals, Gen. 7:11; 8:4), no exception has been found.”
-Let the professors try this question: “Can you cite at least one example from the Pentateuch where yom, accompanied by a numeral, clearly indicates an indefinite period of time?”
+Let the professors try this question on for size: “Can you cite at least one example from the Pentateuch where yom, accompanied by a numeral, clearly indicates an indefinite period of time?”
 Why were not questions of this nature included in the survey?
-I think the answer is obvious.
+I think the answer is obvious!

-Assuming the creation days of Genesis one were twenty-four-hour days, is there a principle of Hebrew grammar or a rule of exegesis that demands the conclusion that each of the six creation days were [sic] consecutive, that is, no time could have elapsed to separate day one from day two, day two from day three, etc.?
+Assuming the creation days of Genesis one were twenty-four hour days, is there a principle of Hebrew grammar or a rule of exegesis that demands the conclusion that each of the six creation days were consecutive, that is, no time could have elapsed to separate day one from day two, day two from day three, etc.?

-This question solicits support for the notion advanced by Donald England in A Christian View of Origins: “The days of Genesis 1 could easily have been twenty-four-hour days and the earth still date to antiquity, provided that indefinite periods of time separated the six creation days” (1972, p.
+This is quite revealing.
+It seeks to solicit support for the notion advanced by Donald England in his book, A Christian View of Origins (Baker, 1972).
+He wrote: “The days of Genesis 1 could easily have been twenty-four hour days and the earth still date to antiquity, provided that indefinite periods of time separated the six creation days” (p.
 110).
-[The reader might ask where the professor got the idea that the Earth can “date to great antiquity.”]
-Likely Dr. McCord did not receive high marks when he responded: “The Hebrew text, if a time lapse between days occurred, could have spoken to that effect, but it does not.
+The reader can figure out for himself where the good professor got the idea that the Earth can “date to great antiquity”!
+Dr. McCord must not have rated very well when he responded: “The Hebrew text, if a time lapse between days occurred, could have spoken to that effect, but it does not.
 Any attempt to inject time lapses between days is not from exegesis but eisegesis.”

-A point that advocates of this “time-lapse-between-days” theory might ponder is found in Numbers 7.
-After the Tabernacle was set up, the head princes of the twelve tribes brought offerings for the altar’s dedication.
-Oblations were offered on “the first day” (12), “the second day” (18), “the third day” (24), and so on through “the twelfth day (78).”
-Assuming that these “days” were twenty-four-hour days, is there any rule of Hebrew grammar demanding the conclusion that each of these twelve days was consecutive-that is, no time could have elapsed to separate day one from day two, etc.?
-Of course there is no “rule” of grammar that would preclude such, but only a bizarre notion foreign to the context would ever suggest it!
+Here is a point that the advocates of this “time-lapse-between-days” theory might ponder.
+In Numbers 7, after the tabernacle was set up, the head princes of the twelve tribes brought offerings for the dedication of the altar.
+The record states that oblations were offered on “the first day” (12), “the second day” (18), “the third day” (24), and so on through the twelfth day” (78).
+Now here is a profound question for scholastic meditation: Assuming that these “days” were twenty-four hour days, is there any rule of Hebrew grammar that would demand the conclusion that each of these twelve days was consecutive, that is, no time could have elapsed to separate day one from day two, etc.?
+Of course there is no “rule” of grammar that would preclude such, but only a bizarre notion completely foreign to the context would ever suggest it!